 Why inventory management matters

 Let’s take a look at what could happen without managing this process well.
-Imagine an input error leads a clothing retailer to order a shipment of the wrong sweater.
+Imagine you’re a clothing retailer, and an input error leads you to order a shipment of the wrong sweater.
 There may not be any immediate financial impacts.

 However, soon after, another product, let’s say a pair of sneakers, suddenly sells out.
-Ideally, the retailer would order a larger shipment of the sneakers next time to avoid disappointed customers.
+Ideally, you would order a larger shipment of the sneakers next time to avoid disappointed customers.
 Unfortunately, there are still too many boxes of sweaters in the warehouse and no space for the extra stock.

-So, the retailer loses out on sneaker sales and the extra boxes start to become damaged as they are continually moved to try and create more space.
-This has cost time, money, and customer loyalty, all of which could have been avoided with good inventory management.
+So, not only would you lose out on sneaker sales, but the extra boxes start to become damaged as you move them to try and create more space.
+This has cost time, money, and customer loyalty, all of which you could avoid with good inventory management.

 What does inventory management do?

 Inventory management can help businesses by controlling various stages.
-As IBM explains, “the goal of inventory management is to have the right products in the right place at the right time”.
-It’s also important to have the right amount of products, from the right sources.
+As IBM explains, “The goal of inventory management is to have the right products in the right place at the right time.”
+Having the right amount of products from the right sources is also essential.

 This also helps your business make informed, real-time decisions and forecasts based on inventory facts.